Is There a Breast Mesh Lawsuit?

 Although surgical mesh products have been used for years in hernia repair and general soft-tissue reinforcement, none have ever been approved or cleared by the U.S. Food and Drug Administration (FDA) for use in breast reconstruction or cosmetic breast surgery.

-Despite this, several mesh manufacturers promoted their devices for off-label breast applications, marketing them as safe “internal bra” supports.
+Despite this, several mesh manufacturers sold their devices for off-label breast applications.
 As reports of infection, inflammation, and reconstruction failure increased, the FDA issued formal warnings reminding surgeons and patients that these devices were not cleared for breast implantation and that their safety had never been established in breast tissue.

 FDA Letter to Health Care Providers (November 2023)